hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

 Starfield currently has an issue that causes corruption of a file called ContentCatalog.txt when you load a save game.
 This tool is intended to repair the catalog file.
 You could simply delete the catalog file and have the game rebuild it, but that will force a download of all your Creations mods next time you use the Creations menu.

-To install, extract the zip file and run the setup.exe installer.
+To install, extract the zip file and run the msi installer.
 Un-install any version before running the new installer.
 The tool can be un-installed from the usual Windows settings menu or by re-running the installer.

 Enable all the checkboxes under Auto Functions except for Force Clean to have the tool work automatically.
 This is the default.